What should you look for in a designer when you’re rebranding?

 Does your prospective designer’s style fit with the “brand feel” you’re aiming for?

 Check through their portfolio.
-Even if they don’t have a portfolio page on their site (ha!
-Still gotta add mine), they should be able to send you several examples of their work.
-If you’ve done the exercise above, and even if you’re still not a 100% on your own ‘style’, you should still be able to pick straight away whether they’re in the same ball park as you.
+Even if they don’t have a portfolio page on their site, they should be able to send you several examples of their work (or stalk them on their Facebook page).
+If you’ve done the exercise above, and even if you’re still not a 100% on your own ‘style’, you should still be able to pick straight away whether they’re in the same ballpark as you.

 What types of businesses do THEY prefer to work with?

-So, while I’ve worked with engineers and city councils and accountants, and am quite happy to do so and still produce good work – these are not my favourite types of businesses to work with.
-My best work is definitely for women solopreneurs, who are creating businesses with their core zone of genius and their soul.
+So, while I’ve worked with engineers and city councils and accountants, and am happy to do so and still produce excellent work – my best work is absolutely with women in holistic businesses, who are working with their heart and their core zone of genius, and creating big changes in people’s lives.
 That energy shows.

 What are their testimonials like?
-If they’ve consistently got 5 stars, then that says something – but also READ THE REVIEWS.
-What do people actually say about them?
+If they’ve consistently got 5 stars (check their Facebook page or their Google reviews), then that says something – but also READ THE ACTUAL REVIEWS.
+What do people say about them, and what words do they use to describe the experience?
 You can usually read between the lines and get a good feel for how your prospective designer treats their clients, and what it’s like to work with them.

 Can you have a chat with them 1:1?

-If you’re about to spend a substantial amount of money, then I think it’s an excellent idea to have an actual talk to them.
-A video call for 15-30 minutes will give you enough of a feel for who and what they are about that you should be able to decide whether to go the next steps with them.
-We can tell SO much about a person from not only the words they use, but the way they speak them, the way they dress, what’s in the background on the call, and more.
+If you’re about to spend a substantial amount of money, then it’s always an excellent idea to have an actual talk to them.
+A video call for 15-30 minutes will give you enough of a feel for who they are and what they’re about that you should be able to decide whether to go the next steps with them.
+As humans, we can tell SO much about a person from not only the words they use, but the way they speak them, the way they dress, what’s in the background on the call, and more.

 Trust your gut on this, and try to separate out the feelings of natural nervousness from whether you like them or not.
 If your intuition is saying “NO”, then trust it and keep looking for a new designer.
 Doesn’t matter how many pretty words they say, or how popular they are, you’ll get a MUCH better result when you resonate with the right person.